pouyanfallahi/Civilization-Game/README.md

 # Civilization-Game .
 University-Final-Project

-# FreeCol - Colonization Strategy Game
+# Strategy Game

-FreeCol is a turn-based strategy game based on the old game Colonization, and similar to Civilization.
+Civilization is a turn-based strategy game based on the old game Colonization, and similar to Civilization.
 The objective of the game is to create an independent nation.